 The UK property market

-Of course the biggest influence on how fast your home sells is there is anyone willing to buy it, and quite frankly, the UK housing market has been pretty rubbish in recent years.
+Of course the biggest influence on how fast your home sells is there is anyone willing to buy it, and quite frankly, the UK housing market is pretty rubbish when it comes to getting things done quickly.

-Unfortunately, with the uncertainty of Brexit ahead, buyers are naturally worried that their mortgage rate might skyrocket, so things are not likely to get much better any time soon.
+Unfortunately, with the uncertainty of COVID19 ahead, buyers are naturally worried about making big financial decisions.
+This could lead to fewer buyers - which will make it take even longer to find a buyer.
+In short, things are not likely to get much better any time soon.

-So what can you do improve your chances of getting a quick house sale?
+So what can you do improve your chances of selling your house fast?

 Preparing the property for sale